Saxon-JS documentation app problems in Chrome on computers with touch screens

 The documentation app affectively assumes that if touch events are possible, then mouse clicks are not.
 Clearly this needs updating since there are devices that allow both.

-#3 Updated by Debbie Lockett 12 months ago
+#3 Updated by Debbie Lockett about 1 year ago

 - Status changed from In Progress to Resolved